Let me tell you a story of a ministry that fizzled out.

 Once you launch your new ministry, the real work begins.
 Now you get to DO the thing you’re actually called to do.
 That’s exciting.
 You’ve gained so much insight and wisdom to this point…keep it going!

 You also have the opportunity to evaluate, improve and make necessary changes.
 Don’t wait until something breaks to evaluate.
 Go ahead and schedule your first evaluation meeting for 30 days after you launch.
 Be proactive about getting people together to celebrate, write down lessons you’ve learned and talk about changes that can help your new ministry go to the next level.

 Our team put together an evaluation tool that can help you with this process.
-It’s part of a seven form set which is included in our member's resource library.
+It’s part of a seven form set which is included to our members in the Church Fuel resource library.

 This form will help you evaluate all aspects of your new ministry and create conversation points with your leaders.
 You can use it for your new ministry on a regular basis, but you could also use it to take an honest look at all of your existing ministries.